 Palliative care gives you a chance to live your life more comfortably.
 Palliative care provides relief from distressing symptoms including pain, shortness of breath, fatigue, constipation, nausea, loss of appetite, problems with sleep and many other symptoms.
 It can also help you deal with the side effects of the medical treatments you’re receiving.
 The goal is to improve your overall quality of life.

 A team approach is central to palliative care.
-Working Your team may include doctors, nurse practitioners and nurse coordinators who specialize in palliative care, social workers, chaplains, nutritionists, counselors and others.
+Your team may include doctors, nurse practitioners and nurse coordinators who specialize in palliative care, social workers, chaplains, nutritionists, counselors and others.
 Your team spends as much time as you and your family need to help everyone understand treatment options and goals.

 Ask your health care provider about a referral for Supportive & Palliative Care services, or call us at (603) 740-3330 for more information.